 15.2 Bitmap File Format Conversion: any2ppm

-The any2ppm program converts bitmap files of various formats into the Portable Pixmap (PPM) P3 (text) format.
-Supported input formats are PPM, BMP, and GIF.
-(Note: OOMMF support for BMP requires Tk 8.0 or later.)
+The any2ppm program converts bitmap files of various formats into the Portable Pixmap (PPM) P3 (text) format, or another format chosen with the -format option.
+Supported image formats include PPM, BMP, and GIF.

 The any2ppm launch command is: